zhooda/zlang-interpreter/README.md

 ### Prerequisites

-To run almost-blockchain-two you will need:
+To run zlang-interpreter you will need:

 - [golang](https://golang.org/) v1.15+